asterisk/documentation/docs/Configuration/Applications/Dial-Application.md

 Here is a few ways to learn the usage of the Dial application.

-* Read the detailed documentation for your Asterisk version: e.g. for Asterisk 13 - [Asterisk 13 Application_Dial](/latest_api/API_Documentation/Dialplan_Applications/Dial)
+* Read the detailed documentation for your Asterisk version: [Latest API - Dialplan Applications - Dial](/Latest_API/API_Documentation/Dialplan_Applications/Dial)
 * See how to use Dial for a specific channel driver: [Dialing PJSIP Channels](/Configuration/Channel-Drivers/SIP/Configuring-res_pjsip/Dialing-PJSIP-Channels)
 * Note how Dial is used in a simple Asterisk dialplan: [Creating Dialplan Extensions](/Deployment/Basic-PBX-Functionality/Creating-Dialplan-Extensions)